shirleyyxw/SuperRent/README.md

 # SuperRent
-> SuperRent is a simple database system for a car rental campany using Java/Oracle.
+> SuperRent is a simple database system for a car rental company using Java/Oracle.
 It can be used to track transactions performed by both customers and employees of the company, and generate various rental and return reports.

 ## Table of contents
 * [Technologies](#technologies)